Quilt Appraisers

 Why should you have your quilt appraised?
 And what is an appraisal, anyway?

-- the purpose of the appraisal;
+- The purpose of the appraisal

-- the current market in the geographic area;
+- The current market in the geographic area

-- Sentimental value is never a factor.
+Sentimental value is never a factor in a professional appraisal.

-A Fair Market Quilt Appraisal
+Fair Market Appraisal

-A Fair Market Appraisal is the amount a willing buyer would pay a willing seller, both being familiar with relevant facts concerning the textile and neither being forced to buy or sell.
-People wishing to sell a textile will seek this kind of appraisal.
 It is important to remember that a fair market appraisal is an opinion based on the individual appraiser’s knowledge and background and will reflect both the current market and the geographic area in which the textile is to be sold.
 It does not take into account the replacement cost or sentimental value of the quilt.
 It is not a guarantee of the selling price!

 An Insurance Replacement Quilt Appraisal

 An Insurance Replacement Appraisal is based upon how much it would cost to replace a textile with a similar one.
 You will hear this called ‘like and kind’.
-This means an insurance appraisal might find a similar textile on the open market and take that value as its replacement value.
-Or, an insurance value may include the amount needed to have the textile reproduced with like materials and workmanship.
-Either way, an insurance appraisal value is likely to be more than a fair market appraisal.
+This may mean finding a similar textile on the open market, or it may include the cost of having the textile reproduced with like materials and workmanship.
+Either way, insurance appraisals typically result in a higher value than a fair market appraisal.

 A Tax Donation Quilt Appraisal

 This appraisal is for someone who wants to donate a piece or to establish a value for a family for an equitable distribution of assets.
 This is often the same as a fair market appraisal.
 It is illegal and unethical for an appraiser to inflate the value of a textile for a tax deduction.
+If you plan to donate a quilt and claim a tax deduction, or need to establish a value for equitable distribution of an estate, you will need a tax donation appraisal.

 What is in a Quilt Appraisal?